naveedkumbhar/scripting/README.md

 Prerequisites: You must have Postfix or Exim installed as an outgoing mail server.
 Note: Edit the cron job according to your requirements.

+#5 ResourceMonitoring.sh
+This script start monitoring the system resources i.e memory cpu disk and write it to some file. you can add this script in cron for continues monitoring the resources